 The Charity recorded a surplus during the year.
 The Charity is funded primarily by the HSE and services provided to the Muiriosa Foundation.
-The contract with Muiriosa is likely to continue for the medium to long-term and consequently this will have a positive impact on the costs and income.
+The contract with Muiriosa is likely to continue for 2023 and consequently this will have a positive impact on the costs and income.
 The Charity implemented a restructuring programme during 2019 which has had a positive impact on costs and assisted in the sustainability of the organisation.
-HSE funding is agreed for 2022 and the Directors are confident this will continue for the foreseeable future.
+HSE funding is agreed for 2023 and the Directors are confident this will continue for the foreseeable future.
 The financial statements are therefore prepared on a going concern basis.